 Don’t cut the wrong pills: Pill cutting (or pill splitting) is the practice of cutting pills to divide them into the appropriate dose.
 This can be cost-effective since larger-dose pills are often cheaper than smaller-dose ones.
 While pill cutting can be a legitimate way to save money on prescriptions, it's not something you can do for all types of medications.
 According to Harvard Men's Health Watch, pills with a special coating and time-release mechanisms shouldn't be cut for any reason.
 If you're unsure if it's okay to cut your pills, talk to your doctor before making a decision.

 Although the COVID-19 outbreak has presented a number of challenges and risks to many Americans, an inability to afford prescriptions doesn't have to be one of them.
+The good news is that MyDrugCenter can help you get medications safely and swiftly during COVID-19.
 With the help of the do's and don'ts outlined above, you can use smart strategies to save on the medications you need.